 The poster borrows the metaphor of a “fragmented” protagonist (frame of mind = psychology), constructing his persona from the collage of different images, making him seem even more isolated.

-Wendy’s movie poster, designed by Les Aliens, makes us the audience, eagerly want to see a fresh new take on a tale well-known in every corner of Neverland - pardon, the world.
+Second on the list of our movie poster ideas is Wendy, designed by Les Aliens, makes us the audience, eagerly want to see a fresh new take on a tale well-known in every corner of Neverland - pardon, the world.

 However, this is not another story of Peter Pan.
 As the poster showcases, our protagonist is a young Wendy, a girl fighting to save her family, freedom and the joyous spirit of youth.